telerik/kendo-ui-core/docs-aspnet-mvc/helpers/grid/configuration.md

 The `PageSizes` method enables or disables the page size dropdown.
 When enabled, the pager displays a dropdown which allows the user to change the page size to a predefined value.
 The page size dropdown is disabled by default.

-The example below demonstrates how to enable the page size dropdown.
+The following example demonstrates how to enable the page size dropdown.

 ###### Example